1867 Seated Liberty Half Dime

 Description

 The 1867 Seated Liberty Half Dime is a dime produced at the Philadelphia Mint as part of the Seated Liberty Half Dimes 1837-1873 series.
-With a mintage of just 8,000, this is a rare issue sought by specialists.
-The obverse features Liberty seated on a rock, holding a pole surmounted by a Phrygian liberty cap in her left hand and a shield inscribed LIBERTY in her right, while the reverse displays an agricultural wreath enclosing the denomination.
-Designed by James Barton Longacre.
+With a mintage of 8,000, this is an extremely rare issue — the scarcer of two mint variants, with 6% of total production.
+The obverse features Liberty seated on a rock, holding a pole surmounted by a Phrygian liberty cap in her left hand and a shield inscribed LIBERTY in her right and the reverse displays an agricultural wreath enclosing the denomination.
+Very low mintage.
+The Shield Nickel (1866) was already replacing the half dime in commerce.
+Struck at the original U.S. Mint facility, in continuous operation since 1792.
+Estimated market value ranges from $558 to $1.9K depending on grade and condition.
 Struck in 90% silver, 10% copper, weighing 1.24 grams, 15.9 mm in diameter, with a reeded edge.
 Cataloged as PCGS #4390.
-The Seated Liberty Half Dime was the final five-cent silver coin.
-Transitional varieties with and without arrows at the date are collected by type.
-The 1870-S is a rarity with only one known example.
-New Orleans and San Francisco mint issues carry premiums.

 External References